Direct answer

 5. Reduce form friction to the absolute minimum

-Every additional field in a contact form reduces completion rates.
+Every additional field in a contact form reduces completion rates by approximately 10 to 15%.
 A form asking for name, email, phone, company, budget, message, and "how did you hear about us" will convert at a fraction of the rate of a form asking only for name, email, and a brief message.

 Start with the minimum you genuinely need for a first contact.
 You can gather more information on the call.
 The goal of the form is to get the lead — not to qualify it in advance at the cost of losing it entirely.